London sewer system: History

 Gravity allows the sewage to flow eastwards, but in places such as Chelsea, Deptford and Abbey Mills, pumping stations were built to raise the water and provide sufficient flow.
 Many sewers north of the Thames feed into the Northern Outfall Sewer, which transports sewage to Beckton Sewage Treatment Works.
 South of the river, the Southern Outfall Sewer extends to a similar facility at Crossness.
 Smaller sewage treatment plants also serve areas further away from central London, such as at Mogden and Edmonton.

+In the late 19th century, William Dibdin, chief chemist for the MBW, conceived the biological treatment of sewage to oxidize the waste.
 During the 20th century, major improvements were made to the sewerage system and to the sewage treatment provision to substantially reduce pollution of the Thames Estuary and the North Sea.
+The sewage works, from west to east, discharging into the tidal Thames in 1950-53 were: